315+ Telescopes Ranked

 About the Dobsonian Mount in Skywatcher 8″ Dob

-Like all other Chinese-made Dobsonians, the Skywatcher Classic 200P Dob’s mount is made of melamine-covered particle board, which is basically sawdust compressed with glue and is a cheaper version of the stuff your IKEA furniture is sometimes made out of.
-It’s heavy compared to plywood, and if the melamine is damaged, even slight moisture (i.e., being used in grass) will warp it.
+Like all other Chinese-made Dobsonians, the Skywatcher Classic 200P Dob’s mount is made of melamine-covered particle board, which is basically sawdust compressed with glue.
+This is a cheaper version of the stuff your IKEA furniture is sometimes made out of and is heavier compared to plywood.
+If the melamine is damaged, even slight moisture (which can happen when it’s being used in grass) will warp it.

 Altitude tensioning is provided by two handles that stick out from the rocker (basically bicycle grips).
-This system works well, but the handles can get caught on things such as loose clothing, especially in the dark.
+I can see that this system works well, but the handles can get caught on things such as loose clothing, especially in the dark.

-The scope’s motions are pretty smooth, but the azimuth motion can be improved by replacing the cheap Nylon pads with real Teflon pads (available from various vendors on eBay and some hardware stores) and nailing a sheet of Formica onto the azimuth board.
+The scope’s motions are pretty smooth.
+However, if you want to, you can improve the azimuth motion by nailing a sheet of Formica to the azimuth board and replacing the cheap Nylon pads with genuine Teflon pads (available from various vendors on eBay and some hardware stores).
 Due to the design of the altitude bearings, I would not recommend tampering with them.

-The mount comes with a handle and an eyepiece tray—nice conveniences, but I don’t recommend using the latter as it’s a good way to get your eyepieces damaged/dewed up/dirty.
+The mount comes with a handle and an eyepiece tray, as seen in the above picture.
+They are nice conveniences, but I don’t recommend using the latter, as it’s a good way to get your eyepieces damaged/dewed up/dirty.

 What All Can You See with SkyWatcher Classic 200P?